Binomial Probability Formula. In Exercises 13 and 14, answer the ... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The binomial probability formula is used to calculate the likelihood of a specific number of successes in a fixed number of independent trials, each with two possible outcomes (success or failure).
-It is expressed as P(X = k) = (n choose k) * p^k * (1-p)^(n-k), where n is the number of trials, k is the number of successes, and p is the probability of success on a single trial.
+The binomial probability distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
+In this context, a 'success' is defined as correctly guessing an answer on a multiple-choice test.
+The formula for calculating the probability of exactly k successes in n trials is given by P(X = k) = (n choose k) * p^k * (1-p)^(n-k), where p is the probability of success on a single trial.

 Recommended video: